rex9840/rex9840/README.md

-- 💡 I’m currently : *Searching for a path to walk on*
+- 💡 I’m currently : *Working in myself and people around me.*
-- 📚 Who am i :  *Just a learner lurking in the field of computer science*
+- 📚 Who am i :  *geek programmer with a unique flare 😉*

 <h4 align = "center"> Connect with me :</h4>